Continued Counseling Phone: 866-970-4840

 andrew arriaga

-Andrew S. Arriaga, Ph.D., is a postdoctoral fellow and psychologist candidate.
+Andrew S. Arriaga, Ph.D., is a licensed clinical psychologist in the state of Colorado.
 He earned his master’s and doctoral degrees in counseling psychology from the University of Texas at Austin.
-Dr. Arriaga completed his doctoral internship within Kaiser Permanente Colorado's Gender Health Department and is currently completing his post-doctoral fellowship with Denver DBT and Psychotherapy.
-As a clinician, Dr. Arriaga is motivated by a desire to provide culturally-congruent care to often underserved communities, with a notable focus on LGBTQ+ health and wellness.
-Through research and advocacy, Dr. Arriaga also seeks to better understand barriers to equitable healthcare within historically marginalized communities and to work collaboratively with professionals across disciplines to improve health outcomes for such populations.
+Dr. Arriaga completed his doctoral internship within Kaiser Permanente Colorado's Gender Health Department and his post-doctoral fellowship with Denver DBT and Psychotherapy, where he currently practices as an individual and group therapist.
+As a clinician, Dr. Arriaga is motivated by a desire to provide culturally-congruent care to underserved communities, with a passion for working with LGBTQ+ health and wellness, borderline personality disorder, grief and loss, and life transitions.
+Through his clinical work, research, and advocacy, Dr. Arriaga also seeks to better understand barriers to equitable healthcare facing historically marginalized communities and to collaborate with professionals across disciplines to improve health outcomes for these populations.
 Dr. Arriaga currently lives in Denver, Colorado with his husband and two dogs.

 Related Courses